exoplatform/exo-documentation/docs/PersonalApplications.rst

 **My News shared**

-You will receive the **My News shared** notification when a user shares your posted article in another space.
+You will receive the **My News shared** notification when an user shares one of your articles in another space.

 	|image99|